 - Up to $100 statement credit for Global Entry or TSA PreCheck

-The value from perks and benefits easily offsets the annual fee
+These perks and benefits easily offset the annual fee

 Incredible airport lounge access

 Our team members and readers love Priority Pass.
 They’ve been able to get free meals and beverages by taking advantage of access to over 1,200 lounges.
-There are even priority pass restaurant partnerships that offer a $28-$30 discount per person (up to 2 people) on your meal.
+However, the Priority Pass membership you get with American Express cards does not include benefits at Priority Pass restaurant partners.

-A Priority Pass Prestige membership costs $429 a year and gets you unlimited access to Priority Pass Lounges, but you’ll have to pay $32 for each guest visit.
-If you have the AMEX Business Platinum you’ll get a Priority Pass Select membership, which isn’t available for purchase.
+A top-tier Priority Pass Prestige membership normally costs $429 a year and gets you unlimited access to Priority Pass Lounges, but you’ll have to pay $32 for each guest visit.
+If you have the Amex Business Platinum you’ll get a Priority Pass Select membership, which isn’t available for purchase (you can only get it from certain credit cards with airport lounge access).
 With this membership you get unlimited access to Priority Pass lounges and can bring two guests for free each time, so it’s actually better than the Priority Pass Prestige.

-Having the AMEX Business Platinum also gives you access to Centurion Lounges.
+Having the Amex Business Platinum also gives you access to Centurion Lounges (there are eight open in the U.S. and five more opening soon).
 Even with some recent restrictions, Centurion Lounges offer a myriad of services and amenities for free, including Wi-Fi, signature cocktails and food prepared by locally renowned chefs (subject to availability).

 Million Mile Secrets team members save hundreds each year by eating and drinking free in lounges because airport terminals generally have inflated prices for food and drinks.
 If you visit Centurion Lounges often, it’s easy to offset the card’s annual fee.